Shadyshift/thememe_extention/README.md

 btw: i speedrunned it in 20min try to beat my time!!

-I want to make it more useful but it is unlikely because I just not have the time for it and I have other things on my mind.
+I want to make it more useful but it is unlikely because I just not have the time for it and I have other things on my mind. it is a "I am bored so I code this" project